2016 Home Hill stabbings: Attack

-Ayad attacked Mia Ayliffe-Chung, his roommate, as she lay in her bunk.
+Ayad attacked Mia Ayliffe-Chung, his roommate at the hostel, as she lay in her bunk.

-A man of Arabic descent armed with a large knife dragged a young woman from her bed at the hostel and out onto a balcony.
+Armed with a large knife, he her from her bed and out onto a balcony.
 He held the knife to her throat and told other guests who had now gathered to leave the area.
-On hearing the commotion, the hostel manager appeared on the balcony and began to approach the armed offender.
-Another guest arrived and pleaded with the offender to drop the weapon.
-The offender inflicted a wound to the young woman and, after she fell to the floor, he continued to assault her with the knife.
-The hostel manager attempted to reach the injured woman but was wounded in the leg by the offender.
-The young woman got to her feet and ran down a corridor towards the safety of a bathroom.
+On hearing the commotion, the hostel manager, Grant Scholz, appeared on the balcony and began to approach Ayad.
+Another guest arrived and pleaded with him to drop the weapon.
+Ayad inflicted a wound to Ayliffe-Chung and, after she fell to the floor, he continued to assault her with the knife.
+Scholz attempted to reach Ayliffe-Chung but was wounded in the leg by Ayad.
+Ayliffe-Chung got to her feet and ran down a corridor towards the safety of a bathroom.
 She was followed by another guest who had called 000.

-Without thinking of his own safety, Tom Jackson ran upstairs to the bathroom to assist the injured woman.
-After applying pressure to her substantial wounds, Mr Jackson and the other man began to move her from the cubicle and out of the bathroom.
-On opening the door to the bathroom, Mr Jackson was confronted by the armed offender.
-He attempted to close the door, but the offender kicked it open and entered the bathroom.
+Without thinking of his own safety, British backpacker Tom Jackson ran upstairs to the bathroom to assist Ayliffe-Chung.
+After applying pressure to her substantial wounds, Jackson and the other man began to move her from the cubicle and out of the bathroom.
+On opening the door to the bathroom, Jackson was confronted by Ayad.
+He attempted to close the door, but Ayad kicked it open and entered the bathroom.

-The offender began to assault Mr Jackson with the knife, inflicting severe wounds.
+Ayad began to assault Jackson with the knife, inflicting severe wounds.
 The other guest quickly left the bathroom, yelling for assistance.

-Ayad then chased the hostel's pet dog, Atari, around the yard stabbing the dog until it died.
-British backpacker Tom Jackson died in hospital several days later.
+Ayad then chased the hostel's 10-year-old pet German shepherd, Atari, around the yard stabbing the dog until it died.
+Tom Jackson died in hospital several days later.
 Ayad continued to scream "Allahu akbar" as police officers worked to subdue him and threatened to taser him, injuring several officers.
 Jackson and another guest, Daniel Richards, were subsequently awarded the Queen's Gallantry Medal for their efforts to aid Ayliffe-Chung.
 Moreover, on 24 March 2021, Tom Jackson was also honored posthumously with the Star of Courage, one of Australia's highest bravery awards, for displaying extraordinary selflessness during the attack.

 Victims

 Both Ayliffe-Chung and the dog Atari died at the scene.
 Jackson suffered critical injuries in the attack, as he had been stabbed in one of his eyes and his brain, and died five days later in hospital.
-Schultz, an official at the hostel, suffered stab wounds to the leg.
+Grant Scholz, the manager at the hostel, suffered serious stab wounds to the leg.